Auriga: Other variable stars

-There are many other variable stars of different types in Auriga. ψ1 Aurigae (Dolones) is an orange-hued supergiant, which ranges between magnitudes 4.8 and 5.7, though not with a regular period.
+There are many other variable stars of different types in Auriga. ψ1 Aurigae is an orange-hued supergiant, which ranges between magnitudes 4.8 and 5.7, though not with a regular period.
 It has a spectral class of K5Iab, an average magnitude of 4.91, and an absolute magnitude of −5.7.
-Dolones is 3,976 light-years from Earth.
+It lies 3,976 light-years from Earth.
 RT Aurigae is a Cepheid variable which ranges between magnitudes 5.0 and 5.8 over a period of 3.7 days.
 A yellow-white supergiant, it lies at a distance of 1,600 light-years.
 It was discovered to be variable by English amateur T.H.
 Astbury in 1905.
 It has a spectral class of F81bv, meaning that it is an F-type supergiant star.
 RX Aurigae is a Cepheid variable as well; it varies in magnitude from a minimum of 8.0 to a maximum of 7.3; its spectral class is G0Iabv.
 It has a period of 11.62 days.
 RW Aurigae is the prototype of its class of irregular variable stars.
 Its variability was discovered in 1906 by Lydia Ceraski at the Moscow Observatory.
 RW Aurigae's spectrum indicates a turbulent stellar atmosphere, and has prominent emission lines of calcium and hydrogen.
 Its spectral type is G5V:e.
 SS Aurigae is an SS Cygni-type variable star, classified as an explosive dwarf.
 Discovered by Emil Silbernagel in 1907, it is almost always at its minimum magnitude of 15, but brightens to a maximum up to 60 times brighter than the minimum an average of every 55 days, though the period can range from 50 days to more than 100 days.
 It takes about 24 hours for the star to go from its minimum to maximum magnitude.
 SS Aurigae is a very close binary star with a period of 4 hours and 20 minutes.
 Both components are small subdwarf stars; there has been dispute in the scientific community about which star originates the outbursts.
 UU Aurigae is a variable red giant star at a distance of 2,000 light-years.
 It has a period of approximately 234 days and ranges between magnitudes 5.0 and 7.0.